West Parent’s Newsletter

 FORMS and Where/When to turn them in

 All forms are to be turned in to the FOCUS teacher first thing in the morning.
 You will need to turn in the following forms: (1.)
-One completed emergency cards, (2.) free and reduced lunch application (whether you think you qualify or not, it can help West get more money) (3.)
-Parent/Student Signature Form (4).
-Taylor School District Parent Compact and (5) E-mail information.
+One completed emergency cards, (2.)
+Parent/Student Signature Form (3).
+Taylor School District Parent Compact and (4) E-mail information.
 Please sign all sections of these forms.

 Your child’s schedule of classes and lockers will be given to them in their Focus period on the first day of school.
 Any locker issues need to be directed to the Assistant Principal’s office.
 Lockers will not be shared and students should not give out their combination even to friends.
 Loaned books do not get returned and your child is responsible for the cost of all missing books.